-At Catchlight we help committed photographers and visual storytellers find their voice and master ways to help you hear it.
+Catchlight helps committed photographers and visual storytellers find their voice and master ways to help you hear it.

-We support them to create new work, and produce additional content around it to add context and enrich the experience.
-We partner with media organizations to share these stories through traditional channels and across innovative new platforms.
-And we organize live and virtual events to connect visual storytellers directly to their audiences for more intimate and meaningful exchanges.
+We support the creation of innovative new documentary work, and produce unique ancillary material toward an enhanced viewer experience.
+Catchlight partners with media organizations, shares stories through traditional and contemporary platforms and organizes live and virtual events connecting visual storytellers to their audiences for more intimate and meaningful exchanges.

 Sahara Borja, Producer.
 Sahara studied photojournalism at the International Center of Photography.
 Photography has anchored her engagement in community work, including that as a teacher with the Josephine Herrick Project, a nonprofit based in New York City which uses photography to acclimate young adults on the autism spectrum to their surroundings.
 Sahara comes to Catchlight after several years as an associate editor and contributing photo editor with a number of online outlets and recently returned from a Fulbright research grant working with internally displaced women on the outskirts of Cartagena.
 She is interested in collaborative photography practices and their potential to unify and incite.

 Rian Dundon, Editor.
-Rian comes from a background in documentary photography and education.
-His work incorporates aspects of journalism, art and participatory research, often moving between genres and presentation formats toward expanded possibilities for image use and reception.
+Rian holds degrees from New York University and University of California, Santa Cruz.
+His work as a documentary photographer incorporates aspects of journalism, art and participatory research, often moving between genres and presentation formats toward expanded possibilities for image use and reception.
 Rian is the author of multiple books, most recently FAN (Modes Vu, 2015), a visual memoir of China’s celebrity-industrial complex.
 He is a partner photographer with Zürich’s Keystone Agency and a contributor at New America Media, where he was a 2015 Silicon Valley education reporting fellow.
 Rian was previously sub-editor at Raw View Magazine.
 He teaches documentary photography at the San Francisco Art Institute.

 Board of Directors